klane/jekyllnb/README.md

 }
 ```

-The exporter will add the following header to the generated Markdown:
+The exporter will add the following front matter to the generated Markdown:

 ```text
 ---